phucthuan1st/MockStudentDataGenerator/README.md

   - Lê Trương Kinh Thành - 20120373: 10

 ## Demo:
-You can see a mini demo of this project in this link [Youtube](https://youtu.be/dQw4w9WgXcQ)
+You can see a mini demo of this project in this link [Youtube Demo](https://youtu.be/5cBwlccaYnk) or [Youtube Rick roll](https://youtu.be/dQw4w9WgXcQ)

 ## Note
 There is no note at this time